Covid-19 (Coronavirus) Travel Advice Ireland

-What do I need to do when I arrive into Ireland?
+What do I need to do when I arrive in Ireland?

-When you arrive into Ireland from another country you will need to self-isolate for 14 days.
+When you arrive in Ireland from another country you will need to self-isolate for 14 days.
 This applies to both Irish and non-Irish citizens.

 When you arrive at the airport you will be asked to complete a Public Health Passenger Locator Form.
 This can be downloaded here.